ungleich/cdist/cdist/conf/type/__filesystem/man.rst

 -------------------
 device
     Blockdevice for filesystem, Defaults to object_id.
-    On linux, it can be any by lsblk accepted device notation
+    On linux, it can be any lsblk accepted device notation.

-    for example
+    |
+    | For example:
-        /dev/sdx
+    |    /dev/sdx
-        or /dev/disk/by-xxxx/xxx
+    |    or /dev/disk/by-xxxx/xxx
-        or /dev/mapper/xxxx
+    |    or /dev/mapper/xxxx

 label
-   Label which sould apply on the filesystem
+   Label which sould apply on the filesystem.

 mkfsoptions
    Additional options which are inserted to the mkfs.xxx call.